 2. Add your eggs to the well, along with the oil, and begin working your flour mixture into the centre.
 If you’re using vanilla essence, now is also a good time to do so

 3. For the best result, we’d recommend using a non-stick pan for your Japanese pancakes.
 Heat to a low temperature and place your crumpet rings (cookie cutters could also work) in the centre of your pan.

-4. Place a small amount of oil inside the ring before adding the pancake batter – aim to fill it around three quarters full.
+4. Place a small amount of oil inside the ring before adding the pancake batter – aim to fill it around three-quarters full.

 5. Place a lid over your pan and leave the pancakes to cook for ten minutes, or until you see small bubbles begin to appear on the surface.

-6. At this stage gently flip your pancakes – we’d recommend using a plate to assist you with this – and allow to cook for a couple more minutes.
+6. At this stage gently flip your pancakes – we’d recommend using a plate to assist you with this – and allow them to cook for a couple more minutes.

 7. Stack your pancakes on a plate and top with whatever toppings take you fancy.
 We love maple syrup and stewed berries, but it’s totally up to you.
 Even dusting with some matcha powder to add that extra depth in flavour.